 And when everyone has a cheerful disposition, no one is apprehensive toward strangers.
 You don’t need to be.
 To this point, I had almost everyone I encountered asking when I was coming back to North Carolina, offering for me to stay at their home, and inviting me back as soon as possible because they loved my energy as much as I loved theirs.

 One unfortunate difference between my familiar culture in Arizona and the South was a definite division of races.
 A conversation with a bus driver while in Raleigh confirmed my thoughts about the black and white segregation still present in their society.
 He had said, “Everyone might be friendly to you out here, but if you’re black, they just look right through you.”
 A statement like that is heartbreaking.

 I was raised to love and treat everyone as I would want to be treated.
 Don’t get me wrong, it’s not like slavery is still happening, but the homeless population and less desirable job positions are usually not held by Caucasians.
 The same would hold true for Arizona, except with Mexicans.
 This social injustice is one thing, among others, I hope to use my God-given Graphic Design talents to dissolve.

 My time in North Carolina also included two Graphic Design firms.
 It is fascinating to see the difference in design style of each US region and I’d be even more thrilled to experience some global Graphic Design firms.
 (Shout out to my Auntie Kay and Uncle Giles in England.
 I’ll make it there soon enough!)

 Gluten-free Vegan Food in North Carolina

 A guide to the gluten-free (GF) vegan (V) food you can find in Raleigh and Greensboro, North Carolina

-So that's a wrap!
-I was told by many locals I needed to have gone to Charlotte as well, so that's on my list!
+So that’s a wrap!
+I was told by many locals I should have gone to Charlotte as well, so that’s on my list!
 Not that I need a reason to go back to North Carolina, though.
 It will be my home someday.